shadowed1/ChromeOS_PowerControl/README.md

 Fixed FanControl from not fully disabling autofanctrl on boot for the first minute or so.`<br><br>
 - 0.24: `Changed variable for input to choice then checked if it's populated, else use existing value for INSTALL_DIR.
 Added checking versions for latest available and offering reinstall option if it's not up-to-date.
-Thanks to DennisLfromGA for implementing these changes.`
+Thanks to DennisLfromGA for implementing these changes.` <br><br>
+- 0.25: `Current unfinished goal is to simplify file structure and clean up UI.`

 <br>